weaviate/weaviate-io/developers/weaviate/configuration/modules.md

 - The provided AWS identity must be able to write to the bucket.
 - If `OFFLOAD_S3_BUCKET_AUTO_CREATE` is set to `true`, the AWS identity must have permission to create the bucket.
 :::

+Once the `offload-s3` module is enabled, you can offload and onload tenants between your Weaviate instance and the S3 bucket.

+To see how to offload and onload tenants, see the [How-to: manage tenant states page](../manage-data/tenant-states.mdx).

 ## Custom modules